-The Honors Core Curriculum is intended to enrich the undergraduate education of all students participating in Honors programs.
+The Honors Core Curriculum is intended to enrich the undergraduate education of all students participating in Honors Programs.
 All Honors students will complete a series of core courses created with their intellectual abilities and interests in mind.
-All students participating in Honors Program are required to complete six courses from the Honors Core Curriculum (see below on this page).
+All students participating in Honors Programs are required to complete six courses from the Honors Core Curriculum (see below on this page).
 These courses are honors sections of courses normally required in the University core and thus should be taken in place of non-honors sections.
-NOTE: not all these courses are offered every semester.
-Students should check with their advisers and/or the Honors Director for availability.
+NOTE: Not all courses are offered every semester.
+Students should check with their adviser and/or the Honors Director for availability.

 In addition, students must complete one section of Honors 200 in their sophomore year.
-Generally six sections are offered, three in the Fall and three in the Spring.
-The Honors seminar student must select one of those six courses and successfully complete the course to stay in the Honors Seminar program.
-These courses will be announced in the Spring semester prior to each year.
+Generally, six sections are offered, three in the fall and three in the spring.
+The Honors Seminar student must select one of these six courses and successfully complete the course to stay in the Honors Seminar Program.
+These courses will be announced in the spring semester prior to each year.

 Due to many students having completed courses through Dual-Credit, AP, and other pre-UT Martin avenues, Honors Programs offers a “two-for-one” waiver option.
-For every two courses the student has credit for prior to entering UT Martin, for which their exists an Honors section at UT Martin, the student will receive one waiver from the six course requirement for the Honors Core … up to a maximum of two waivers.
+For every two courses the student has credit for prior to entering UT Martin, for which there exists an Honors section at UT Martin, the student will receive one waiver from the six course requirement for the Honors Core … up to a maximum of two waivers.
 For example, a student with credit for English 111 and 112 can get one waiver for those two as both of those classes have Honors sections at UT Martin.

 Students may also receive waivers for the six course credits by participating in an Honors Travel Study program.
-For the 2014-15 academic year, Honors will be hosting an international Travel-Study to Italy and a domestic Travel-Study to California.
+For the 2016 - 2017 academic year, Honors will be hosting a domestic Travel-Study to the Southwest United States.
 Please contact the Honors Director for details.